nxskok/stad29-notes/slides_d29.md

 * Better:

   * "tidy" the distance matrix

   * then remove rows we don't need

   * then "untidy" it again

   * save into .csv file

-* Illustrate with square data first (easier to see).
+* Illustrate with easier data first. xxx